Jack Broome: PQ 17

-The rising tone of panic in these messages convinced Broome and every other recipient that Tirpitz was approaching.
+The rising tone of panic in these messages convinced Broome and other recipients that Tirpitz was approaching.
 Since the first of the messages was not directly addressed to Broome, he was not immediately aware that the cruisers were withdrawing.
 In fact, although they should have been out of sight of the convoy, because of navigational errors they were clearly visible as they worked up to full speed.
 Convinced that the cruisers were about to engage enemy ships, Broome collected the miscellany of destroyers in EG1 and attached them to the cruisers, while the convoy scattered.

 A day later, it became clear that the threat from German surface ships did not exist, and that the scattered ships of the convoy were being picked off individually by U-boats and aircraft.
 It was by then too late to reform the convoy; Broome's destroyers were low on fuel after their high-speed dash in company with the cruisers, and the oilers which had accompanied the convoy had themselves been sunk.

 Twenty-one of the convoy's thirty-five ships were sunk following the order to scatter.
 The Royal Navy felt themselves disgraced by the unhappy episode.
 Later that year, the First Lord of the Admiralty, A. V. Alexander paid a visit to HMS Keppel.
 Broome asked the reason why PQ 17 was scattered but received no satisfactory answer.